peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 is minimized. $T$ is a given positive constant (hyperparamter). $H$ and $S$ are defined above.

 The Matlab code provides four algorithms, three of which are experimental and for research purposes.
-Here I would only introduce the `greedy-backtrack` algorithm, which should be used in most cases.
+Here I would only introduce the `greedy-backtrack` algorithm, which is the go-to algorithm in most cases.
 This algorithm simulates the precipitation-solubility equilibrium.

 ![p3](/assets/crystalcluster/algorithm.PNG)